 On-Demand Group X Videos

 Access a selection of recorded virtual Group X classes on our YouTube channel anytime that fits your schedule.
-New videos will be uploaded regularly.
+New videos are uploaded regularly.

 Expect this to be a challenging vinyasa yoga class with an emphasis on core work, progressions to a variety of arm and standing balance poses, inversions, back bends, and a complex and fast-paced flow.
 This class is geared towards participants with prior yoga experience, including sun salutations, and familiarity with safe alignment in foundational poses.
 These classes might also include partner work/assists and slowing down to workshop some of the "advanced" asanas.
 Participants can be ready to take their yoga practice to the next level of difficulty.

-In aikido, the emphasis is on how to move with the other person, not opposing or overcoming with strength and speed.
-We practice agreed upon roles with partners to develop good use of the body and to study the physical and energetic relationship with the partner.
-In each class we will practice rolling, contact and movement with partners, and a focus on mindfulness.
+In Aikido, the emphasis is on how to move with the other person, not opposing or overcoming with strength and speed.
+We practice agreed upon roles with partners to develop good use of the body and to study the physical and energetic relationship with our partners.
+In each class we will practice rolling, contact and movement with partners, and focus on mindfulness.
 Experience the joy of learning something new!

 This weekly 30-minute class is geared towards providing a gentle and restorative experience.
 You'll reconnect with your body and breath with movements specifically selected to be scalable and get you moving in new ways.
 Applied Mobility will help you improve posture, increase flexibility, move freely and prepare your body for whatever you want to do with your day.